Edgars, New Jersey

-Edgars or Edgar is an unincorporated community located within Woodbridge Township in Middlesex County, New Jersey, United States.
+Edgars or Edgar is an unincorporated community located within Woodbridge Township in Middlesex County, in the U.S. state of New Jersey.
 It approximately includes the area around Woodbridge High School over to Rahway Avenue, south of the Port Reading Railroad.
 The upper section of Ridgedale Avenue is known as Edgar's Hill.
 There was a Pennsylvania Railroad stop called Edgars approximately where Prospect Avenue would cross the railway, steps for this are still visible on the western side as of 2016.